Simon Cephas - St. Peter & Rome

 Rome woooes the senses with Matthew 16:13-20 etched in gold along the Vatican’s towering Basilica’s perimeter under Michelangelo’s Dome and Pieta at the entrance.
 However, have Evangelicals really understood the text?

 Here, accepting Simon Cephas' confession as the divergence between Rome and Protestants misses the Hebrew reading, with the insertion of Petter (Petra) — a pun often used in Talmudic discussions with Cephas the rock.
-Such imagery refers to the Maccabean religious absorption of Edom/Petra/Nabataeans now comprised of Herodians and Rome for Simon Peter who was standing before syncretism not contextualization at Caearea Phillpi all below the highest peak in the Holy Land, Mt.
-Hermon; another big rock ‘taking on a life of its own’ within the Jewish fables known as the Books of Enoch.
+Such imagery refers to the Maccabean religious absorption of Edom/Petra/Nabataeans.
+Now comprised of Herodians and Rome, for Simon Peter (a redeemed lost sheep of Israel) was standing before syncretism not contextualization while at Caearea Phillpi among the pagan temples located there.
+All below the highest peak in the Holy Land, Mt.
+Hermon; another big rock ‘taking on a life of its own’ within the Jewish fables or sermons known as the Books of Enoch

 Nevertheless, all things whatsoever a Qehel Pharisee like Paul bids must be kept and observed which explains Paul’s authority to rebuke Simon Peter for his ‘cultural ethno-centricity’ as described in the Epistle to the Galatians.
-Simon understood his ‘exemption’ to bring the gospel to Cornelius in Acts 10, but made a mistake for the perpetual tension that exists between Jewish Qehel observance and having become a Hebrew and following Acts 15 as discipilship.
-Thus his actions for not with fellowshipping and dining with gentiles in Antioch.
-The heavy yoke Peter mentions at the Jerusalem could be in view here.
+Simon understood his ‘exemption’ to bring the gospel to Cornelius in Acts 10, but made a mistake for the perpetual tension that exists between Jewish Qehel observance.
+Peter having become a Hebrew and following Acts 15 as discipileship as Talmudim with his fellow lost sheep, the 12.
+His actions for not fellowshipping and dining with gentiles in Antioch is thus understood as perhaps Judaizing.
+The heavy yoke Peter mentions at the Jerusalem could be also in view here.
+I think we are dealing with some very insightful developments in the New Testament texts that have been co-opted by Christendom.

 RASHI (Talmud Commentator from the 1100s) states this about the Apostles “who purposely infected their culture in order to sway the Notzri faith away from Judaism (into Messianic Noahides) ; they themselves were not heretics and did so for the benefit of the Jewish people.”
 Even more conclusive is the Hebrew word Petur, meaning ‘Firstborn’ redeemed also implies ‘exempt’ which describes the role of a Petter Chamor, a Baal Teshuva who guides the Pilgrim Messianic Noahides like Cornelius.
 Therefore, Simon Ben Jonah continued the tradition of revelation toward the nations.

 Possibly, the most enduring testament in Rome to ‘Simon St. Peter’ is the Alexamenos Graffiti on Palatine Hill.
 The academics claim such an animal god was brought from Egypt as an evil demiurge.
-Perhaps this simple ‘unclean, yet kosher’ donkey harkens us back to how missiology functioned through an intelligent illustrative animal and its allegorical significance.
+Perhaps this simple ‘unclean, yet kosher’ donkey harkens us back to how missiology functioned in the Tanahk and LXX through an intelligent illustrative animal and its allegorical significance.
 Finally, why the pattern of the cross etched upon the beast of burden’s back?